YoannDupont/advent_of_code_2021/README.md

 Trying to use a couple Ada 202X constructs, at least those currently available, thinking mainly about `@`.

+# Solutions "philosophy"

+More like guidelines I'll try to follow, but will break if it makes sense:

+- code should be as much as possible self-contained (might abstract away input reading in some cases)
+- use as much terminology from the puzzle wording as possible in source code
+- custom types, lots of them
+- `renames` over `use`
+    - `use type` is good for making operators visibles
+- names `part_1` and `part_2` should preferably be present in the code, as variables or methods

 # Build

 You can build the project using the command: